 Community matters.
 And we’re proud to have created a strong one here at Ageas.
 Our people are at the heart of their local communities and we give them the opportunity to get involved in fundraising, volunteer days and community work, which could be anything from bake-offs to abseiling.

 We have a long tradition of supporting national charities and working with local communities, and every year our employees support one national charity across all of our offices.
-In 2020-21, we have partnered with Rays of Sunshine, a children’s charity that grants wishes for seriously and terminally ill children.
+In 2020-21, we partnered with Rays of Sunshine, a children’s charity that grants wishes for seriously and terminally ill children.
+In 2022, we're proud to support Air Ambulances UK.

 Supporting local education